Wadi-Talaulim

-Wadi-Talaulim is a village in Ponda taluka of Goa, India.
+Wadi-Talaulim is a village in Ponda taluka in Goa, India.
 As of 2018, it has a population of 3,800.

 Etymology

 Wadi Talaulim derives its name from Konkani, in which Talaulim means ‘land between three mountains and a river’ while Wadi is a place where a few farmers and other villagers reside.

 Location

 A 4-kilometre drive from Ponda brings you into Wadi-Talaulim.
 It is located 25 kilometres east of the state capital Panaji.
 The village is bordered by Borim, Durbhat and Quela on one side and the Zuari river on the other.

 History

 Wadi and Talaulim were two separate villages, as they belonged to separate communidades.
 A few years after the liberation of Goa in 1961, they began being governed by the same panchayat.

 Both, Wadi and Talaulim have many temples, dedicated to Hindu deities like Narayan Dev, Hanuman, Ganpati, Krishna, Shree Bhutnath, Mahalaxmi and Sateri Ladbai.

 Most residents of Wadi-Talaulim are originally from Salcete’s villages of Loutolim, Colva, etc. Nearly 80% of Talaulim's residents can trace their roots to Colva alone.
 During the initial years after the Portuguese conquest of Goa, many of the residents of the villages of Salcete (which was a part of the Velhas Conquistas) shifted to Talaulim, to escape religious persecution and the mass Christianization of Goa.
 Wadi-Talaulim also has residents from Canacona, who shifted here many years after the Velhas Conquistas for a variety of other reasons.

 Bhatwada, Talsal, Vadem, Camara Bhat, Holi Bhat, Bhedxem, Ladbhai Vaddo, Sokol Vaddo, Voilo Vaddo, Pimpla Bhat, Kasswada, Wade Vaddo, Modle Vaddo, Pursha Bhat etc are the various wadde (wards) of the village.